eskur/ttrpg-public/cypher/house-rules.md

 ## Tasks
 - *Let it Ride*: You may not reroll a task **unless**: you spend 1BXP, the situation changes, or you use a different approach.
 Additionally, a task can be attempted a maximum of three times.

+### Graduated Success
+*See Discovery pg323, CSR pg417*

+### Partial Success

+## Initiative
+*There is no initiative (roll).*

+- **Initiative is based on the current state of the fiction.**
+- The players go first if they are acting with advantage, surprise, or initiative.
+- If the players are reacting, surprised, or at a disadvantage, the NPC's go first.
+- If neither side has an advantage the group can either: spend 2BXP to go first, or roll a d20.
+On 11+ the players go first.
+- All the players act, then all the NPC's act.
+- During the players' turn, players take actions as they make sense in the fiction.

 ## Numenera
 - All characters who are unskilled in Numenera count as untrained.
 (They do not have an inability).

 ### Alternative salvage rules
-*credit to @Maelfectious#9513*
+*credit to @Maelfectious#9513 for salvaging overhaul*

-- Each player may attempt to salvage a Numenera salvage site independently **one time**.
+- Each player may attempt to salvage a Numenera salvage site **one time**.
-- Results are determined by rolling on result tables.
+- Results are determined by rolling on salvage result tables.

 ## Character creation
+If you write a decent backstory for your character, you get +4 AXP (one time).

 You may use any material from the Numenera or Cypher books, with the exception of:

 - Focus: Travels through Time

 If you would like to use something from other settings published by MCG, let me know can we can reskin it for Numenera.

-If you write a decent backstory for your character, you get +4 AXP (one time).

 ### Mutations
 The mutant descriptor is not used.
 Anyone can have mutations, but they have costs.